No Comments Yet

 00:02:52 minus rowBounds.left.

-00:02:55 And then GSAP will allow us to move the indicator to match the tab's position and width by using GSAP.to method on the indicator itself.
+00:02:55 And then GSAP will allow us to move the indicator to match the tab's position and width by using GSap.to method on the Indicator itself.

-00:03:13 We can set its width to be equal to the width that we have also calculated right here.
+00:03:13 we can set its width to be equal to the width that we have also calculated right here.

 00:03:25 In this case, we'll use the back.out 1.7 ease, which I found it works very well with the tab layout.

-00:03:37 Width will match the tab's size throughout a duration of 0.4 seconds with this back easing.
+00:03:32 So once again, the X position will shift the indicator horizontally, Width will match the tab's size throughout a duration of 0.4 seconds with this back easing.

 00:03:44 So now let's implement the actual tab bar logic.